aeri/Boreas/README.md

-On the other hand, the Linda server consists of three servers, possibly running on different machines, responsible for storing and managing the operations involving the truples they store.
+On the other hand, the Linda server consists of three servers, possibly running on different machines, responsible for storing and managing the operations involving the tuples they store.
 Specifically, the first server will work with size 1 to 3 tuples, the second with size 4 and 5, while the third will be responsible for size 6 tuples.
 Internally, the tuples will be stored in memory.

 ## Getting Started